ervandew/keyring/README.rst

     list - list all stored keys
     set [<key>] - set a key
-    get/password <key> - get a password for the given key delete <key> - delete the entry for the given key username <domain> - get the username for the given domain smtp - set a smtp password (msmtp format)
+    get/password <key> - get a password for the given key prompt - Open a dialog prompting for the key to use, then putting the resulting pass on the clipboard.
+    delete <key> - delete the entry for the given key username <domain> - get the username for the given domain smtp - set a smtp password (msmtp format)